 To better understand future capital needs, anticipated costs, and opportunities, the Franciscan Sisters of Little Falls needed a complete assessment of all 230,000 square feet of the buildings on their 84-acre campus in Little Falls, Minnesota.

-The Franciscan Sisters of Little Falls contracted Plante Moran Cresa (PMC) to undertake the assessment and provide study results which would present the leadership team with options to consider for future planning.
+The Franciscan Sisters of Little Falls contracted Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, to undertake the assessment and provide study results which would present the leadership team with options to consider for future planning.

 - Current condition

 - Cost reduction opportunities